Azure/azure-sdk-for-js/sdk/communication/communication-ten-dlc/README.md

 # Azure Communication 10 DLC client library for JavaScript

-10DLC is a program, recently launched by mobile carriers in the United States, that enables A2P SMS messaging for Local numbers.
+10DLC is a program, recently launched by mobile carriers in the United States, that enables A2P SMS messaging for local numbers.

 ## Getting started